 National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

-NMFS has received a request from the U.S. Navy (Navy) for authorization to take small numbers of marine mammals incidental to conducting construction activities related to construction of an ammunition pier and turning basin at Naval Weapons Station Seal Beach, California, over the course of five years from the date of issuance.
+NMFS has received a request from the U.S. Navy (Navy) for authorization to take small numbers of marine mammals incidental to construction activities including marine structure maintenance, pile replacement, and select waterfront improvements at Naval Station Norfolk over the course of five years from the date of issuance.
 Pursuant to regulations implementing the Marine Mammal Protection Act (MMPA), NMFS is announcing receipt of the Navy's request for the development and implementation of regulations governing the incidental taking of marine mammals.
 NMFS invites the public to provide information, suggestions, and comments on the Navy's application and request.

 Instructions: NMFS is not responsible for comments sent by any other method, to any other address or individual, or received after the end of the comment period.
-Comments received electronically, including all attachments, must not exceed a 25-megabyte file size.
-Attachments to electronic comments will be accepted in Microsoft Word or Excel or Adobe PDF file formats only.
-All comments received are a part of the public record and will generally be posted to the internet at www.fisheries.noaa.gov/national/marine-mammal-protection/incidental-take-authorizations-construction-activities without change.
+All comments received are a part of the public record and will generally be posted online at https://www.fisheries.noaa.gov/national/marine-mammal-protection/incidental-take-authorizations-construction-activities without change.
 All personal identifying information (e.g., name, address) voluntarily submitted by the commenter may be publicly accessible.
 Do not submit confidential business information or otherwise sensitive or protected information.

 Start Further Info